If your landlord wants to increase your rent, there are steps they must follow. These steps are different depending on

 If you're claiming housing benefit and your rent is increased, you should tell your council housing benefit department straight away.
 You'll have to provide evidence of the rent increase.
 This could be a letter from your landlord or a written decision from the Housing and Property Chamber.

-The council will look at your housing benefit claim and inform you of your new entitlement.
+The council will look at your housing benefit claim and let you know your new entitlement.
 If this does not cover the whole of your rent, and you cannot pay the rest yourself, get advice from your local council.